afshinnkarimi/gitlab-warden/README.md

 🔧 Configuration

-Set your environment variables in a .env file:
+Set your environment variables in a config file:
+server: "your-gitlab-instance"
+token: "your-access-token"